 – Leanne Pearman, CEO of WAIS, with 30 years’ experience in individualised services and citizenship

 – Denise Lennane, teacher and parent of a young man with a disability who has a wealth of experience of services

 To ensure the sustainability of the host family arrangement, the Coordinator regularly visits the host family in their home, reviewing all aspects of the relationships and arranging any necessary training.
 The Coordinator also provides opportunities for Host Families to get together as a network, share their experiences and support each other.

 Karen lives on a large 5 acre property in the country south of Perth with her partner and her father in law.
-Karen and her family are a Directions host family and they, along with their dog, chooks, and a couple of galahs, are really enjoying sharing their lives.
+Karen and her family are a Directions host family and they, along with their dog and chooks are really enjoying sharing their lives.
 Karen has worked in human services for many years, and she’s passionate about sharing experiences with others.
 Karen has a strong belief in making time for the small things that can go unnoticed, and this makes her such a great host mum who really makes a difference.

 Karen says: “Welcoming someone into our home while providing Host Family Respite, opens our world up to new and exciting experiences, fun adventures and interesting challenges.
 It’s a privilege to have the opportunity to be part of someone else’s journey, to share in their experiences, to help create special connections, joyous moments and happy memories.
 All made possible with the ongoing support we receive from Directions”.

 For more information about Host Family, please contact our Coordinator Karina Lodge on 9262 4900